geoffsee/simulator-gen/README.md

 # Simulators Framework

 This repository contains a generic simulation framework and domain-specific implementations.
+It uses the OpenAI agents SDK to generate the code assets.
 The project has been restructured to extract common simulation patterns into a reusable framework that can be applied to different domains while maintaining the specific functionality of existing simulations.

 ## Overview